A00431008/Brain_Surgery/README.md

     - The mean values here are strong across most features, indicating a strong activation in response to health-related themes.
 The strong activations of features like 481 and 266 suggest that the model associates these features with core wellness concepts, such as exercise routines and diet.
 High activations in this cluster mean a clear connection to wellness and health topics.
 - Interpretation:
     - Cluster 4 shows clear connections to fitness and wellness.
 The high activations in features like 481 suggest that this cluster is strongly tied to exercise and nutrition, while Feature 447 still appears, likely as a broad technology-related feature.

+Cluster 5: Health and Wellness
+- Top Features: [447, 481, 393, 266, 640]
+    - This cluster is focused on health and wellness, including topics like fitness, nutrition, and exercise.
+Features like 481 (likely related to fitness), 266 (which may refer to nutrition), and 326 (likely linked to recovery and wellness) point to specific health-related topics.
+- Mean Feature Vector:
+    - The mean values here are strong across most features, indicating a strong activation in response to health-related themes.
+The strong activations of features like 481 and 266 suggest that the model associates these features with core wellness concepts, such as exercise routines and diet.
+High activations in this cluster mean a clear connection to wellness and health topics.
+- Interpretation:
+    - Cluster 5 shows clear connections to fitness and wellness.
+The high activations in features like 481 suggest that this cluster is strongly tied to exercise and nutrition, while Feature 447 still appears, likely as a broad technology-related feature.

 Insights and Next Steps
 - Repetition of Feature 447: